alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 ~~~

-### 3.6 Keep a pointer based list sorted by inserting in sorted position.
+### 3.6 Insert in in sorted position in a pointer based list.

 For `std::forward_list` it was easy to choose a return type for the function to find a sorted insertion position.
 It’s a design with only one choice for position id’s, namely iterators.
 One might therefore think that a corresponding function for a pointer based list should return a pointer to a node.